goravel/goravel.github.io/en/orm/quickstart.md

 ### Schema

-Postgres and Sqlserver support configuring Schema.
-Postgres can directly set the Schema in the configuration file, while Sqlserver needs to specify the Schema through the `TableName` method in the model.
+Postgres and SQL Server support configuring Schema.
+Postgres can directly set the Schema in the configuration file, while SQL Server needs to specify the Schema through the `TableName` method in the model.

 #### Postgres